-Portable sign - Any sign, banner, or poster that is not permanently attached to the ground or to a structure that is attached to the ground or a sign capable of being transported, including, but not limited to, signs designed to be transported by means of wheels or carried by a person, and signs converted to an A-Frame sign or a T-frame sign.
+Portable sign - Any sign, banner, or poster that is not permanently attached to the ground or to a structure that is attached to the ground or a sign capable of being transported, including, but not limited to, signs designed to be transported by means of wheels, and signs converted to an A-Frame sign or a T-frame sign.
 For purposes of this chapter, a cold air inflatable sign shall be considered to be a portable sign.